fowlay/gerke-decoder/README.md

 ### Signal plot

-The signal, after gaussian blurring, as a function of time, the silence/tone threshold and the resolved binary output after dips and spikes removal can be studied grapically.
-Request plotting with the -P
+The signal as a function of time can be studied grapically.
+Request plotting with the -A option:
-option:

-    -P
+    -A

 To get a good view it may be necessary to select a sufficiently short time interval.
 For WPM around 15 a 10 s interval may be convenient.
 To